Mariusfaitducode/ChessVision/src/task2/README.md

 ## The reason for chosen model for calibration

-For the calibration the findChessboardCorners function was chosen due to several reasons The `findChessboardCorners` function is part of the OpenCV library, because of this it is relatively straightforward to integrate into our project without needing to implement a custom corner detection algorithm from scratch.
+For the calibration, the findChessboardCorners function was chosen due to several reasons.
+The `findChessboardCorners` function is part of the OpenCV library, because of this it is relatively straightforward to integrate into our project without needing to implement a custom corner detection algorithm from scratch.
 Moreover, `findChessboardCorners` integrates with other OpenCV functions used for camera calibration, such as `calibrateCamera` and `cornerSubPix`.
+So, it is easier to implement it in combination with other functions.